benjaminhdinh/benjaminhdinh/README.md

-### Hey there 👋
+### Hey, nice to meet you 👋

-I'm Benjamin, a junior at UC Davis majoring in Computer Science!
+I'm Benjamin, a junior at UC Davis studying Computer Science!
+My pronouns are he/him.

 My interests lie in making technology widely accessible and delivering unique product experiences.